chitinlink/chitinlink.github.io/_sides/about.md

 <details markdown="1"><summary>Videogames</summary>
 I track the games I'm playing at [Backloggery](https://backloggery.com/technoabyss).

-I don't do it on purpose, but I end up changing the game I'm focusing on every few weeks.

-Here's some I usually come back to:
+These days I tend to focus on shorter, single player games.
+I haven't been playing multiplayer games very much recently, but you can probably get me to join you on TF2 or Minecraft.

-- TF2 (I like jump maps)
+I like jump maps and vanilla.
-- Elite Dangerous
-- Minecraft (usually vanilla)

 I really like Source-style movement.
 I'm waiting for [Momentum Mod](https://www.momentum-mod.org/) to come out...

-Here's some I really like:
+Here's some games I really like:

 - Hollow Knight
 - Ratz Instagib 2.0